Photos: Exploding pagers kill 9, injure thousands in Lebanon

 The blasts mainly occurred in areas where Hezbollah has a strong presence, particularly a southern Beirut suburb and the Bekaa region of eastern Lebanon, as well as in Damascus, according to Lebanese security officials.

-Among those killed was an eight-year-old girl.
+Among those killed was an eight-year-old girl and an 11-year-old boy.
 The wounded included Iran’s ambassador to Lebanon.

 The unexplained explosions came amid high tension between Israel and Hezbollah.
 The pair has been exchanging fire across the Israel-Lebanon border since the October 7 attack by Hamas that led to the war on Gaza.